Let’s talk about perfectionism…

 I know it isn’t as simple as to say trace it back, find the route and all will be ok, I’d have sent this newsletter out weeks ago if that was the case.

-Let’s not forget an element of perfectionism can be good, being thorough or detail-orientated can actually make you good at particular jobs and hobbies.
+Let’s not forget that an element of perfectionism can be good; being thorough or detail-oriented can actually make you good at particular jobs and hobbies.

 So maybe it’s about noticing when it’s having a significant detrimental effect on your life and approaching it with curiosity.